 \section{Introduction}

-Recent advances in the generative models enable creating of highly realistic images.
-One direction of such modeling is \textit{likelihood-free models} \citep{karras2019style} based on the minimax training.
+Recent advances in generative models enable the creation of highly realistic images.
+One direction of such modeling is \textit{likelihood-free models} \citep{karras2019style} based on minimax training.
 The other direction is \textit{likelihood-based models}, including VAE \cite{vahdat2020nvae}, autoregressive models \citep{parmar2018image}, and flow models \citep{grcic2021densely}.
-Diffusion models \citep{ho2020denoising} are one of the most successful \textit{likelihood-based models} where the generative process is modeled by the reverse diffusion process.
-The success of diffusion models achieves the state-of-the-art performance in image generation \citep{dhariwal2021diffusion, song2020score}.
+Diffusion models \citep{ho2020denoising} are one of the most successful \textit{likelihood-based models}, where the reverse diffusion models the generative process.
+The success of diffusion models achieves state-of-the-art performance in image generation \citep{dhariwal2021diffusion}.

-Despite of such success, the score-based diffusion models still struggle in generating realistic images with robust model density.
-Rather than improving the network architecture, this paper focuses mostly on the optimization viewpoint of diffusion models to improve the sample quality without hurting the model density.
-We first observe that the diffusion time acts in distinctive ways on model performances: Evidence Lower Bound (ELBO) is mostly contributed from the score accuracy at small diffusion time, and Fr\'echet Inception Distance (FID) is dominated by the score estimation on large diffusion time.
-Having that small diffusion time contributes to ELBO the most, the score estimation on large diffusion time would be immatured if we insist training the score network with MLE.
-Therefore, this paper introduces a training technique that enables a well-trained score network on both small and large time.